PT Boat PT-796 Banner

 Launching Date: May, 1945

-You can see the Higgins PT Boat PT-796 at the Battleship Cove Naval Museum in Fall River, Massachusetts.
-PT-796 was the last PT (Patrol Torpedo) in operation by the US Navy, seeing active service until the early 1960s.
-It is missing some of it's original fittings but the museum staff is working to correct that.
-One staff member has begun construction of new 50 Cal machine gun tubs.
-My guide that day was Jack Madden, a PT Boat Veteran who served on board a Higgins during his tour of duty in the Mediterranean during WWII.
-Jack felt that at some point in it's life it may have been re-planked incorrectly.
+Jack felt that at some point in its life it may have been re-planked incorrectly.
 The hull of PT-796 is double planked mahogany (NOT plywood, although they are often referred to as plywood boats).
-The two layers of planking normally run diagonally opposite each other with a sheet of glue impregnated canvass in between.
-From the interior views of this Higgins you can see that the interior planking is done diagonally as is normally done , but the outer planking is not as what we had seen in the books detailing PT Boat construction that both Jack an I have.
+The two layers of mohogany planking normally run diagonally opposite each other with a sheet of glue impregnated canvass sandwiched in between.
+From the interior views of this Higgins you can see that the interior planking is done diagonally as is normally done, but the outer planking is not as what we had seen in the books detailing the construction of PT Boats that both Jack and I have.
 You can see from the external views that it is planked longitudinally.
-That conclusion made sense until I received the following note from Jerry Gilmartin, the curator for the USS PT658 museum located in Portland, Oregon.
+That conclusion made sense until I received the following note from Jerry Gilmartin, the curator for the PT 658 museum located in Portland, Oregon (they have a working running Higgins PT Boat).
 Jerry set us both straight on the mystery of the horizontal outer planking on this Higgins PT-Boat.
 Jerry writes:

 Don Shannon of the Battleship Cove Museum adds: